eander63/azh_sl/README.md

   Later runs are fast.
 - Everything is written to `$CF_DATA`.
 No CERN EOS, no Tier-2 — `naf_el9` jobs
   run on workers that mount `/data/dust`.
+- correctionlib and awkward only exist inside the columnflow sandbox.
+For a bare `python3` check outside a `law run`, source a sandbox first, e.g.
+  `source modules/columnflow/sandboxes/venv_columnar.sh`.

 ---